How Hard Is It to Get a Google Internship? [ANSWERED]

 Getting a Google Internship may be challenging, but it’s far from impossible.
 Here is a process you can use before and during the application process to increase your chances of securing the role.

-1. Identify Your Goals and How They Align With Google
+• Identify Your Goals and Align With Google

 Find out what it means to work for Google, including the culture, quirks, teams, and expectations.
-Take time to also reflect on your personal beliefs and career goals and why landing an internship position at Google matters to you.
+Also, take time to reflect on your personal beliefs and career goals and why landing an internship position at Google matters to you.

 Identifying how your values align with Google’s will help you craft an individualized resume and demonstrate authenticity in interviews.